silinternational/ui-components/README.md

 After installation and bundler configuration all of the components are ready to be imported.

-Just include `import { Button } from '@silintl/ui-components'` in your script section to import Button and any other components you want to use.
+Just include `import { Button } from '@silintl/ui-components'` (Sveltekit/Vite will need to use the full url) in your script section to import Button and any other components you want to use.

 ## overriding default sass variables